m-wojnar/reinforced-lib/docs/source/getting_started.rst

     action = rl.sample(*env_state, is_training=False)

-Logging
+Loggers
 -------

-The logging module provides a simple yet powerful API for visualizing and analyzing the running algorithm or watching the training process.
+The loggers module provides a simple yet powerful API for visualizing and analyzing the running algorithm or watching the training process.
 You can monitor any observations passed to the agent, the agent's state, and the basic metrics in real time.
-If you want to learn more about the logging module, check out the :ref:`Custom loggers <custom_loggers>` section.
+If you want to learn more about the loggers module, check out the :ref:`Custom loggers <custom_loggers>` section.

 Basic logging